 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.

 Recipe Testers’ Reviews

-We loved these hot honey chicken tenders.
+We loved this hot honey chicken tenders recipe.
 They were crispy, crunchy, and had plenty of flavor; everything you want in fried chicken, but baked!
 Also, my non-honey-loving husband is now obsessed with hot honey!

 We served these with charred Brussels sprouts, which were perfect with the honey.